-The mission of English as a Second Language Program at Columbia College is to prepare the students to function effectively in academic classes where English is the language of instruction.
-In doing so, we also seek students to have meaningful learning experiences by providing rich environment with American culture and the academic atmosphere that could be meaningful impact for their academic work and the personal journey of life.
+Columbia College English as a Second Language Program (CCESLP)'s mission is to prepare the students to function effectively in academic classes where English is the language of instruction.
+In doing so, we aim to inspire students to actively engage with the subject matter, fostering a meaningful and enriching educational experience.